Officials: COVID-19 likely to get worse in Rock County before better

 The health department has chosen to not publicly share additional details about cases.

-Additional details include ages of people tested positive, if anyone has recovered in the county, whether people in Rock County have been hospitalized for COVID-19, what municipalities people with positive cases are from or where people diagnosed with the disease have visited within the community.
+Additional details could include ages of people tested positive, if anyone has recovered in the county, whether people in Rock County have been hospitalized for COVID-19, in which municipalities people with positive cases live in or where people diagnosed with the disease have visited within the community.